sdsmart/Scientific_Computing_Algorithms/README.md

 About This Repository
 =====================
-This is a notebook of algorithms compiled throughout my Scientific Computing class at the University of Oklahoma.
+This is a collection of algorithms compiled throughout my Scientific Computing class at the University of Oklahoma.

 The algorithms are written in MATLAB and can be loaded in MATLAB and used.